yash-izate/First-Repository/README.md

 👋 Hi, I’m @yash-softech01

-👀 I’m interested in full stack web development and have an interest in Python and Java programming languages.
+👀 I’m interested in full stack web development and familiar with Python and Java programming languages.

 🌱 I’m currently learning Full Stack Development and   Data Structure & Algorithms in Java.